-At Marina Del Rey Hospital we are providing you with the latest in minimally invasive treatment, changing the way you experience this certain procedure.
+At Cedars-Sinai Marina del Rey Hospital we are providing you with the latest in minimally invasive treatment, changing the way you experience this certain procedure.

 Our team of highly regarded specialists will use a new and sophisticated robotic platform in order to provide you with an excellent outcome – minimal scarring, less pain and the fastest recovery possible – for you to enjoy life again at its fullest.